-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige lauds state employees of the yearPosted on Oct 2, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige lauds state employees of the yearPosted on Oct 2, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Gov. David Ige today recognized winners of the Governor’s Awards, which are designed to honor State Executive Branch employees, managers and work teams who exemplify the highest caliber of public service and dedication in serving the people of Hawai‘i.
 The statewide program is administered by the Department of Human Resources Development.